rafaelre898/weather-app/README.md

    REACT_APP_WEATHER_API_URL=https://api.openweathermap.org/data/2.5/
    WEATHER_API_KEY=your_openweathermap_api_key

-   [You need to singUp for on OpenWeatherMap to obtain the key]
+   [You need to singUp for OpenWeatherMap to obtain the key]

 5. **Start Backend**: